 How do you calculate the cost of monthly life insurance premiums instead of paying annually?
-The answer isn’t quite as simple as dividing by 12, because as you know, paying premium at an annual rate actually saves you some costs.
-That’s why, to be more precise, we use a Rate Calculator to find the “hidden” costs.”
+The answer isn’t quite as simple as dividing by 12, because as you know, paying a premium at an annual rate actually saves you some costs.
+That’s why, to be more precise, we use a Rate Calculator to find the “hidden” costs” of monthly debit charges.

 Using the Rate Calculator to Find the Costs